 6.1.7 ensure that property or assets provided to Intermission Film are fully insured for the purpose intended;

-6.1.8 inform Intermission Film of all health and safety and security requirements that apply at the Customer’s premises, if Intermission Film visit such premises.
+6.1.8 inform Intermission Film of all health and safety and security requirements that apply at the Customer’s premises or Shoot location, if Intermission Film visit and / or execute Shoots at; such premises or Shoot location;

-6.2 As per clause 3.2.5 and 3.2.6 above, it is the responsibility of the Customer to confirm the media channel, territory, duration and any other requirements of any licence, subscription and / or music clearance to be purchased by Intermission Film on behalf of the Customer.
+6.4 As per clauses 3 and 6 above, it is the responsibility of the Customer to confirm the media channel, territory, duration and any other requirements of any licence, subscription and / or music clearance to be purchased by Intermission Film on behalf of the Customer.

-7.2 The number of rounds of review of the Deliverables will be agreed and confirmed as part of the Order.
+7.2 When applicable the number of rounds of Customer review of the Deliverables will be agreed and confirmed as part of the Order.

 7.3 Artistic interpretation is fundamental to the creative process undertaken by Intermission Film and therefore a subjective opinion from the Customer on the Deliverables is not a determining factor as to whether the Services have been performed adequately, or whether the Deliverables are acceptable.